What is the best publication strategy in science?

 To develop the optimal publication strategy for you, it is absolutely crucial to know which career you want

-If you want to become a professor, your publication list is the most critical asset
+If you want to become a professor, your publication list and grant money are the most critical assets

-Young scientist with a long publication listTo pursue a career as a professor, you must aim for an ‘excellent’ publication list.
-The definition of ‘excellence’ differs in every domain.
-Writing one big book is more important than publishing many papers in some faculties.
-In other domains, conference proceedings are the main and most crucial output, while in life sciences, publications with high impact factors and many citations are valued most.
+In some faculties, writing one big book is more important than publishing many papers in some faculties.
+In other domains, conference proceedings are the main and most crucial output, while in life sciences, publications with high-impact factors and many citations are valued most.

-If you decide to pursue an academic career, learning how to write your articles faster and more professionally is essential.
+If you decide to pursue an academic career, understanding the most important bibliometric markers and learning how to write your articles faster and more professionally is essential.

 However, many universities also request other qualifications such as excellence in teaching, international mobility, and success with getting grants.
-Read more here: Should I become a professor?
+Read more here: Am I doing enough for my scientific career?

-If you want a job in the industry sector, your publication list is helpful to show your commitment and expertise
+If you want a job in the industry sector, your publication list might be helpful to show your commitment and expertise

 Your publication list may be helpful if you want to find a job in the pharmaceutical industry.
 However, this list is often of secondary importance, and the technical and transferable skills you have learned are much more valued.

 If you want a corporate career or wish to become an entrepreneur, you must subsequently acquire essential skills to become a leader.
-Read more here: How to create a leadership action plan.
+Ideally, create a leadership action plan to learn the skills to qualify you better.

 If you want a job outside of research, your publication list may even be counterproductive